 You may stud the track on this vehicle model.
 However, you MUST only use the BRP approved type stud for use on these Lynx snowmobiles.
-DO NOT EVER use conventional studs as the track thickness is thinner then other standard tracks.
 The stud could tear off of track and separate from vehicle.
 See an authorized Lynx dealer for current specific studding availability and applications.